jgraulle/robot-tp/tp1/robot-embedded-TP1.md

 Step 4.2
 --------

+- Create a `tp1` branche to commit this step
 - From official SDK help: https://docs.espressif.com/projects/esp-idf
 - Select the stable version (v5.1.1)
 - Goto "API Reference" and look for ADC